AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 1. Click **[!UICONTROL Open]** to start the upload.

-    After the upload completes, [!DNL MBI] will validate the data structure in the file.
+    After the upload completes, [!DNL Commerce Intelligence] will validate the data structure in the file.
 A *Success!* message appears at the top of the screen after your table is saved.

 ## Data availability {#availability}